Choosing the right hybrid bike can be overwhelming—there are different bike types, various price ranges, bike sizes, and other features to consider.

 An easy assembly is a thing to consider if you’re not a good mechanic (don’t worry, I am neither) and you want to order the bike online.

 The packing should include easy to follow instruction manual.
-Some manufacturers also sell their bikes already semi-assembled so that you can assemble yours within 15 minutes.
+Some manufacturers also sell semi-assembled bikes so that you can assemble yours within 15 minutes.

 If you are not sure if you assembled the bike correctly, take it to a professional mechanic.
 It will cost additional money, but you avoid getting into problems due to the wrong assembly.